MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-addin/admin-guide/install-using-command-prompt.md

 ---
-title: "Install Microsoft Dynamics 365 for Outlook using a command prompt | MicrosoftDocs" ms.custom: "" ms.date: 03/06/2017
+title: "Install Microsoft Dynamics 365 for Customer Engagement for Outlook using a command prompt | MicrosoftDocs" ms.custom: "" ms.date: 03/06/2017 ms.reviewer: ""
-ms.reviewer: ""